 With a pension, there are usually strict rules around when an employee can take benefits, and this generally can’t take place until an employee has reached retirement age.
 With a Jersey ISP, the employer can provide a plan that allows its employees to take benefits much earlier.

 International employment practices and retirement needs have changed dramatically over the last ten or twenty years.
 Employees are now much more internationally mobile and are likely to work for several employers over the course of their working life or for one employer in several jurisdictions.
-To attract and retain employees, employers need to be able to provide savings plans that are as flexible as the roles they offer.
+To attract and retain employees, the modern day employer needs to be able to provide savings plans that are as flexible as the roles they offer.

 Very.
 Jersey law does not dictate the benefits that can be offered under an ISP.
 This means that employers can design their ISPs to meet the needs of their staff and can even allow for one ISP to provide different classes of staff different benefits.
 For example, the ISP can enable employees to benefit upon leaving employment, or upon any number of other ‘life events’ such as redundancy, ill health, divorce or purchasing a property.
 Different benefits can be offered to different classes of employee, such as international employees and locally resident employees.